MontagueM/Phonon/README.md

   To access the D1 packages, please ask in the #ripping chat of the Destiny Model Rips (DMR) server or DM me.

-  Thanks to Philip for help with PS4 textures swizzling for Destiny 1.

 ## How do I get the old packages?

 Guide from nblock: